sn3akiwhizper-pkms/foam-example-personal/getting-started.md

 # Getting Started

+> NOTE: This is the standard getting started file from the Foam extension.

 Welcome to your new foam workspace, let's get you started.

 > if you are already familiar with Foam and don't need help, just remove the `docs` folder for a clean repo.